By Dr. Wong Heng Fok

-When we discover any STD, contact tracing of the male partner is also needed and all sex partners should be evaluated, tested, and treated.
+When an STD is discovered, contact tracing of the male partner is needed, and all sex partners must be evaluated, tested, and treated.

-Gonorrhea is a sexually transmitted disease (STD).
-Gonorrhea is caused by Neisseria gonorrhoeae, a bacterium that can grow and multiply easily in the warm, moist areas of the reproductive tract.
+Gonorrhoea is a sexually transmitted disease (STD) caused by Neisseria gonorrhoeae, a bacterium that thrives in the warm, moist environment of the reproductive tract.

-Genital warts are usually asymptomatic, but depending on the size and anatomic location, they can be painful or itchy or just embarrassing cauliflower like growths.
-They usually occur outside the vagina and anus.
-Sometimes, they can appear in the vagina and around the cervix.
+Genital warts are usually asymptomatic, but depending on their size and anatomic location, they can be painful, itchy, or cause cauliflower-like growths.
+They usually occur outside the vaginal and anus.
+They can appear in the vagina and around the cervix at times.

-Diagnosis of genital warts is usually clinical, made by visual inspection.
+The diagnosis of genital warts is usually clinical, based on visual examination.